InternetFreedomFoundation/archive/content/post/iffs-right-to-information-report-for-december.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["RTI", "Data Protection", "facial recognition", "internet shutdowns", "Project Panoptic", "transparency"] date = 2020-12-19T04:26:18Z description = "" draft = false slug = "iffs-right-to-information-report-for-december" summary = "In this monthly series, we aim to provide information about how our RTI work is carried out and utilised to demand transparency and accountability from public authorities. " tags = ["RTI", "Data Protection", "facial recognition", "internet shutdowns", "Project Panoptic", "transparency"] title = "Digital Transparency: A Right to Information Report for December, 2020"
+categories = ['RTI', 'Data Protection', 'facial recognition', 'internet shutdowns', 'Project Panoptic', 'transparency'] date = 2020-12-19T04:26:18Z description = '' draft = false slug = 'iffs-right-to-information-report-for-december' summary = 'In this monthly series, we aim to provide information about how our RTI work is carried out and utilised to demand transparency and accountability from public authorities. ' tags = ['RTI', 'Data Protection', 'facial recognition', 'internet shutdowns', 'Project Panoptic', 'transparency'] title = 'Digital Transparency: A Right to Information Report for December, 2020'

 +++